sohan/django-embedly/README.rst

-BayCitizen / django-embedly
+sohan / django-embedly
 ===========================

-This package provides a template filter to parse embed URLs and call the embedly API to generate embed HTML.
-It uses django's caching backend to cache the response and it saves the same data in a database for embedly doomsday scenario.
+This package provides a template tag to parse embed URLs and call the embedly API to generate oembed data, that you can use in your HTML.

 Installation
 ------------